b583/price-calculation-service/README.md

 ### Configuration
 Example hardcoded configuration for one product with two types of promotions.
-Please mind the `promotionStartTime` and `promotionEndTime` properties.
+Please keep in mind that the `promotionStartTime` and `promotionEndTime` properties are in UTC time.
-Service operates on UTC time.
 ```yaml
 products:
   {